Kyuu-Ji/htb-write-up/ophiuchi/write-up-ophiuchi.md

 This script uses the WebAssembly runtime [Wasmer Go](https://github.com/wasmerio/wasmer-go) and reads the contents of _main.wasm_.
 It calls _info_ and if it returns 1, it will run _deploy.sh_, which has no contents.

-The goal is to get _main.wasm_ to return anything other than 1 to execute our own bash file.
+The goal is to get _main.wasm_ to return 1 to execute our own bash file.
 It is a binary file, but the [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt) can be used to decrypt and analyze it.

 Using `wasm2wat` to translate the binary to text format: